astrandb/weatherlink/README.md

 ### Setup

-Goto Integrations->Add and select Weatherlink
+Goto Integrations->Add and select Weatherlink - You may have to refresh browser cache to make the integration appear in the list.

 Follow instructions to complete setup.